amitmerchant1990/reverie/actioneditorreviewform.md

 ### Paper Summary

 Describe what this paper is about.
-This should help SACs at publication venues understand what sessions the paper might fit in.
+This should help SACs at publication venues understand the sessions into which the paper might fit.

 ### Summary of Strengths